B.Sc. Biomedical Sciences

 Dr Louise Bright is Director of Research and Business Engagement at the University of South Wales.

 While previously seconded to the Welsh Government Louise undertook a study on how the Government might work with Welsh Universities to increase the levels of Research Council income.
 The outcomes of the study formed the basis for a Ministerial approved report with policy implications.
 During her secondment she was also responsible for drafting a proposal to establish a National Science Academy for Wales.
 This was approved and Louise now works with the Welsh Government on a consultancy basis including projects on the delivery of the National Science Academy and Welsh Government’s Innovation Policy.

-Louise is the Associate Director of the Leadership Foundation for Higher Education with responsibility for Wales.
-This role builds on her experience of developing research students and academics to become effective researchers.
+Louise was the Associate Director of the Leadership Foundation for Higher Education with responsibility for Wales.
+This role built on her experience of developing research students and academics to become effective researchers.
 Louise is a peer reviewer for the HR Excellence in Research Award and is a member of the Chief Science Advisor for Wales Task and Finish Group which is considering women in Science, Technology, Engineering and Medical research in Wales.

 Before moving into management, her research focused on freezing oocytes from patients whose fertility is threatened by chemotherapy or radiotherapy.
 This work was funded by the Leukemia Research Appeal for Wales and involved the use of many novel techniques such as cryopreservation and double immuno fluorescent staining.
 Following her PhD, she successfully established a new, externally funded group that explored the pathogenesis of endometriosis.
 She now uses her own experience of being a research active academic to help others fulfill their potential.